tengfoonglam/cuda-training-series/README.md

 You can find the slides and presentation recordings [here](https://www.olcf.ornl.gov/cuda-training-series/)

-Each HW folder contains the completed exercises and a notes.md with a summary of the lecture material for that lesson.
+Each HW folder contains:
+- the completed exercises
+- **notes\.md** with a summary of the lecture material + tips/results for the exercise

 ## Installing CUDA on Ubuntu